anno4j/anno4j/README.md

 objects the query service provides own methods to directly specify criteria on the respective node.
 The naming convention for the methods is: set(ObjectName)Criteria.
 To add a criteria to the annotation body, the *setBodyCriteria* function has to be invoked.

-To add criteria the given setter needs at first a string value representing the LD Path.
+To add criteria the given setter needs at first a string value representing the [LDPath](http://marmotta.apache.org/ldpath/).
 LD Path is a simple path-based query language similar to XPath or SPARQL Property Paths that is particularly well-suited for querying and retrieving resources from the Linked Data Cloud by following RDF links between resources and servers.
-For example, the following path query would select the names of all friends of the context resource [1]:
+For example, the following path query would select the names of all friends of the context resource:

     foaf:knows / foaf:name :: xsd:string